An ambush in Brazil’s Amazon that killed a forest guardian

 The deadly ambush late Friday in Brazil’s Maranhao state is only the most-recent demonstration of how indigenous people are increasingly vulnerable to incursions by loggers and cattle ranchers, particularly in remote areas of the Amazon that receive little state oversight.

 Speaking Saturday after leaving the hospital in the city of Imperatriz, Laércio said he was struck on his arm and back.
-He turned to his longtime companion only to find Paulo had already fallen to the earth, shot in the neck.
+He turned to his longtime companion only to find Paulo had already fallen to the ground, shot in the neck.
 Paulo Paulino Guajajara, 26, was dead.

 Laércio bolted.
 He reckons he ran 6 miles (10 kilometers) before he found help, he said in the video.
-He said the group had heard loggers in the area the prior day, but the men never expected to be ambushed.
+He said the men had heard loggers in the area the prior day, but the men never expected to be ambushed.

 Forest Guardians had previously received threats and wore protective vests while on patrol.
 Still, Paulo’s father Zé Maria Paulino Guajajara said during his eulogy on Sunday that he never imagined his son would meet this end.
 He spoke through tears in front of the mound of earth covering Paulo’s body.
 Small white candles poked from its surface.